Support & Wellness Center

 Monday - Friday: 9 am to 7 pm

 Monday - Friday: 8:30 am - 7:30 pm, Saturday; 9 am - 5:30 pm,

 Hickory, NC 28601

-Traditional Undergraduate Students, RIBN Students, as well as the following Graduate Programs: Athletic Training, Dietetic Internship, Occupational Therapy, & Physician Assistant use Health Packet 1.
+Traditional Undergraduate Students, RIBN Students, as well as the following Graduate Programs: Athletic Training, Dietetic Internship, Occupational Therapy, Physician Assistant, and FNP/DNP use Health Packet 1.